Turnip vs Rutabaga: How to Tell the Difference (Plus 2 Recipes)

 Are you serving turnip or rutabaga on your Thanksgiving table?

 Both vegetables are peeled before cooking.
-But before peeling a turnip or rutabaga, trim off the top and bottom, to give you a sturdy surface.
+But before peeling a turnip or rutabaga, trim off the top and bottom to give you a sturdy surface.
 Turnip skin is tender enough to peel with a vegetable peeler.
-However rutabagas usually require paring with a knife.
+However, rutabagas usually require paring with a knife.

 You can get away with not peeling a turnip if you grow your own, but supermarket rutabagas must be peeled because of their wax-coated skin.
 Rutabagas are waxed after harvesting to keep them from drying out.
 With a wax coating, they can be stored for weeks, like other root vegetables.

-You can also enjoy turnip greens — steamed or sautéed.
+You can also enjoy turnip greens, steamed or sauteed.

-White turnip with greens, which are delicious steamed!
+White turnip with greens, which are delicious steamed.

 We’ve included two recipes for you to try, below.